tuxtrack/tuxtrack.github.io/_posts/2024-08-30-AbuseGraph.md

 ---
 ## Application Registration

-Application Registration is a process where a developer or administrator registers an application with Entra ID (Azure AD) within a specific tenant.
-This registration process enables the application to interact with Azure services and resources.
+Application Registration is a process where someone registers an application with Entra ID (Azure AD) within a specific tenant.
+This registration enables the application to interact with Azure services and resources.

 - **Application Registration**: When an application is registered, it is assigned a unique Application ID (Client ID) and provided with configuration settings like redirect URIs and permissions.
 - **Service Principal**: The Entra ID creates a corresponding Service Principal once an application is registered.
 The service principal acts as the application's identity within the tenant and is used for authentication.
 It enables the application to obtain access tokens and interact with resources according to the permissions granted during registration.

-For those seeking further information on Service Principals, Application Registrations, and how to abuse other API permissions, I recommend reviewing [Andy Robbins's](https://x.com/_wald0) [work](https://posts.specterops.io/azure-privilege-escalation-via-service-principal-abuse-210ae2be2a5).
+I recommend reviewing Andy Robbins's work for those seeking further information on Service Principals, Application Registrations, and how to abuse other API permissions.
 His research provides an in-depth look at the risks associated with granting certain permissions to applications and how these can be exploited to create privilege escalation and lateral movement opportunities.

 ---
 ## Microsoft Graph API

 In a red team scenario, if the credentials for a registered Teams BOT or any other application are compromised, attackers can use these credentials to exploit the application’s permissions.
 In the BOT case, the ability to read/write messages and read/write files can be leveraged to intercept communications, send messages, and manipulate data.

-The structure of the Microsoft Graph API is designed around a RESTful model, which means it is organized into resources, actions, and data models.
+The Microsoft Graph API's structure is designed around a RESTful model, which means it is organized into resources, actions, and data models.

 **Structure of Microsoft Graph API**: